Capital punishment: Controversy and debate

 Death penalty opponents regard the death penalty as inhumane and criticize it for its irreversibility.
 They argue also that capital punishment lacks deterrent effect, or has a brutalization effect, discriminates against minorities and the poor, and that it encourages a "culture of violence".
 There are many organizations worldwide, such as Amnesty International, and country-specific, such as the American Civil Liberties Union (ACLU), whose main purpose includes abolition of the death penalty.

-Advocates of the death penalty argue that is a good tool for police and prosecutors in plea bargaining, makes sure that convicted criminals, particularly murderers, do not offend again, and that it ensures justice for crimes such as homicide, where other penalties will not inflict the desired retribution demanded by the crime itself.
-Capital punishment for non-lethal crimes is usually considerably more controversial, and abolished in many of the countries that retain it.
+Advocates of the death penalty argue that it is a good tool for police and prosecutors in plea bargaining, makes sure that convicted criminals, particularly murderers, do not offend again, and that it ensures justice for crimes such as homicide, where other penalties will not inflict the desired retribution demanded by the crime itself.
+Capital punishment for non-lethal crimes is usually considerably more controversial and has been abolished in many of the countries that retain it.